justlark/lark.gay/content/log/my-typewriter.md

 +++
-title = "A case for typewriters" description = """Why I own and use an electric typewriter, and what I find fulfilling about it.""" date = 2024-10-14 updated = 2024-10-15
+title = "A case for typewriters" description = """Why I own and use a typewriter, and what I find fulfilling about it.""" date = 2024-10-14 updated = 2024-10-15